Official Cruelty-Free Makeup Brands in 2023

 This is the name for you if you’re looking for a cruelty-free makeup brand that can deliver a flawless finish.

 E.L.F.
 Cosmetics’ stands for “Every eye, Lip, and Face.”

 Of all the cruelty-free makeup brands in this article, E.L.F.
 Cosmetics has, in my opinion, the best eye shadow you can buy in 2023.

 The best-selling products from the brand’s excellent range of animal-free cosmetics include the Liquid Matte Lipstick, Contour Palette, the Baked Highlighter, and pigmented lipsticks.

 E.L.F.
-Cosmetics also stands out from the competition thanks to an elaborate line of skincare and moisturizers, makeup remover, and hydrating masks.
+Cosmetics also stands out from the competition thanks to an elaborate line of skin care and moisturizers, makeup removers, and hydrating masks.

-Above all, you can treat yourself with E.L.F.
+Above all, you can treat yourself to E.L.F.
 Cosmetics products without breaking the bank!

 Chances are you’ve seen Herbivore’s gorgeous packaging while scrolling Instagram, but the brand has more to offer than just instagramable makeup moments.

 Herbivore Botanicals was founded by a couple – in their kitchen – who wanted to create cruelty-free beauty products without any filler.